-My car stopped right in front of the Ashram Gate that had a small ticket window.
-I bought my ticket and asked a few questions, but all of my questions were met with a stubborn silence.
-I could not see any other tourist around.
-Anyway, I started hiking the steep gradient that was to lead to the actual gate of the 84 Kutiya.
+My car stopped right in front of the Ashram Gate which had a small ticket window.
+I bought my ticket and asked a few questions, but all of my questions were met with stubborn silence.
+I could not see any other tourists around.
+Anyway, I started hiking the steep gradient that was to lead to the actual gate of the ashram.
 A leaflet with the ticket told me that the place is a part of Rajaji Tiger Reserve.

 History of 84 Kutiya